 - painted all the cabinets and the refrigerator wood panels with white cabinet paint (used INSL-X Cabinet Coat Urethane Acrylic Satin paint)

-- painted all of the walls, the dinette booths, and the bunk beds tan colors
+- all of the walls, the dinette booths, and the bunk beds were painted tan colors

 - painted the closet and bathroom doors with an off-white paint